 How do I know if a resource isn't being used?
 I try it out!
 Disable a CSS or JS file in the settings, see if the site is still okay.
 If the home page looks good, I click around on a few others and make sure everything looks normal.

 Now some will be a bit more obvious.
 For example, you might have a forms plugin that you only use on 1 or 2 pages.
 Well, you certainly don't need the JS & CSS from the forms plugin loading on every page!
 So you can disable it everywhere except that page.

 You can also use the Coverage tab in Google Chrome to find unused JS/CSS resources.
 But to find the Coverage tab, you just about need super-powers.
 Or you can watch this handy video that I made just for you!

 Note that there are times when the Coverage tab isn't 100% accurate, because it's only giving you data for the parts of the page you've seen so far.
 Thus it can be a good guide, but you still want to take things slow, disabling resources one by one.

 Breaking things down...

 With each file/rule you add to SWIS, make sure you test out a few pages to make sure nothing is broken.
-You can also use the Chrome DevTools (Console tab) to see if disabling JS has created any errors on your site.
+Slim, will generally show an alert if there are any JS errors, but you can also use the Chrome DevTools (Console tab) to see if disabling JS has created any errors on your site.
 Note that errors are in red, anything with a yellow background is just a warning, and you can take care of those later (IF you know what the warning means, and how to fix it).

 CSS "errors" will usually be more obvious, as disabling a necessary CSS file will make your page look different/broken.